-Region of interest: This setting allows you to select a subset of the camera field of view to receive motion events for.
+Region of interest: This setting allows you to select a subset of the camera's field of view to receive motion events for.
 Motion outside the selected area will not generate motion events.
 This setting is useful if part of the camera field of view sees a lot more motion than the rest of the field of view (e.g., a road, a window out to the street), or if you have a particular part of the scene that you want to monitor (e.g., a door to a storage area)

 People & Vehicle filters: These filters allow you to only receive motion events when people or vehicles are detected in the region of interest you have selected.
 Since our algorithms sometimes are unsure whether they have detected a person or vehicle, you can set a detection threshold to determine how high confidence you want our prediction to be before an event is emitted.
 If you select high confidence, that means fewer events will be sent, but each event is more likely to contain an actual person or vehicle.
-We recommend experimenting with different settings to find the confidence level that fits for your particular camera and use case
+We recommend experimenting with different settings to find the confidence level that fits your particular camera and use case.

 Configure Motion Events